 Why Extend Employment Authorization to Spouses of H-1B Visa Holders?

 DHS amended the regulations to extend employment authorization to certain spouses of H-1B workers for several reasons.
-First, allowing spouses of H-1B workers also to seek employment in the U.S. could reduce the financial burdens that non-immigrant families face while the H-1B spouse transitions from non-immigrant to lawful permanent resident status.
+First, allowing H-1B visa spouses to seek employment in the U.S. could reduce the financial burdens that non-immigrant families face.
+In contrast, the H-1B spouse transitions from non-immigrant to lawful permanent resident status.

-DHS hoped that this change would eliminate some of the disincentives that H-1B workers faced when transitioning from non-immigrant to lawful permanent resident status that caused some H-1B families to abandon their efforts to seek lawful permanent residence and leave the U.S. DHS also noted that providing means for H-1B families to stay in the U.S. while they pursued lawful permanent residency could also minimize disruptions for businesses who relied upon H-1B workers.
+DHS hoped that this change would eliminate some of the disincentives that H-1B workers faced when transitioning from non-immigrant to lawful permanent resident status, which caused some H-1B families to abandon their efforts to seek lawful permanent residence and leave the U.S. DHS also noted that providing means for H-1B families to stay in the U.S. At the same time, they pursued lawful permanent residency could minimize disruptions for businesses that relied upon H-1B workers.

-Companies that rely on H-1B workers may also have an easier time attracting talent due to the elimination of the potential financial burdens those workers and their families might face if H-4 spouses had to wait years for employment authorization while pursuing lawful permanent residency.
+Companies that rely on H-1B workers may also have an easier time attracting talent by eliminating the potential financial burdens those workers and their families might face if H-4 spouses had to wait years for employment authorization while pursuing lawful permanent residency.

 How Can an H-1B Visa Spouse Work?

-The recently upheld regulations extend eligibility for employment authorization to qualifying H-4 dependent spouses of H-1B non-immigrants seeking employment-based lawful permanent resident status.
-To qualify, the H-1B spouse must have an approved Form I-140 Immigrant Petition for Alien Worker or have received H-1B status under the American Competitiveness in the Twenty-First Century Act of 2000, as amended by the 21st Century Department of Justice Appropriations Authorization Act.
+The recently upheld regulations extend employment authorization eligibility to qualifying H-4 dependent spouses of H-1B non-immigrants seeking employment-based lawful permanent resident status.
+To qualify, the H-1B visa spouse must have an approved Form I-140 Immigrant Petition for Alien Worker or have received H-1B visa status under the American Competitiveness in the Twenty-First Century Act of 2000, as amended by the 21st Century Department of Justice Appropriations Authorization Act.

 Contact an Immigration Attorney Today

-When you’ve come to work in the U.S. on an H-1B visa, your spouse may also have the right to obtain work authorization to seek employment in the U.S. Contact the Law Office of William Jang, PLLC, for an initial consultation.
-Call us at (512) 323-2333 to speak with a knowledgeable work visas lawyer about your legal options.
+When you’ve come to work in the U.S. on an H-1B visa, your spouse may also have the right to obtain work authorization to seek employment in the U.S. Contact the Law Office of William Jang, PLLC for an initial consultation.
+Call us at (512) 323-2333 to discuss your legal options with a knowledgeable Austin non-immigration employment-based visa lawyer.